Welcome to today's edition of the Rush 24-7 podcast.

 Where is it?

-No, I'm I mean, look at after North Carolina and Indiana on Tuesday, that was said to be it.
+No, I mean, look at after North Carolina and Indiana on Tuesday, that was said to be it.

 And the news reports since then have been, you know, we're back to square one.

-Who's gonna tell Hillary to get out?
+Who's going to tell Hillary to get out?

-Is it gonna be Diane Feinstein?
+Is it going to be Dianne Feinstein?

-Who's gonna go up to it?
+Who's going to go up to it?

-Who's gonna say Mrs. Clinton get out?
+Who's going to say, Mrs. Clinton, get out?

 You know, it's one thing to retire the campaign debt.